 She is active in planning and policy in Newport, Rhode Island where she is currently a member of the Washington Square Advisory Commission, The Newport Planning Board and Critical Area Review.

-Tanya is the founder and Principal of PLACEstudio Landscape Design in Newport, RI where she is currently working on the Opera House Roof Garden, Mabel's Garden at The Norman Bird Sanctuary, and The Loeb Visitor Center plaza renovation.
+Tanya is the founder and Principal of PLACEstudio Landscape Design in Newport, RI where she is currently working on the Opera House Roof Garden, Mabel's Garden at The Norman Bird Sanctuary, and numerous residential projects.